-Electric Drive 805 is leading the transition to electric vehicles through collaboration and community building in our 805 region, so we can help meet the State of California’s goal of 5 million zero-emission vehicles by 2030.
+Electric Drive 805 is leading the transition to electric vehicles through collaboration in our 805 region, so we can help meet the State of California’s goal of 5 million zero-emission vehicles by 2030.

 The Electric Drive 805 coalition (formerly Plug-in Central Coast) has been working since 2011 to prepare our region for electric vehicles (EVs).
 The coalition was launched as a joint effort by Community Environmental Council, the Central Coast Clean Cities Coalition, and the Air Pollution Control Districts of Ventura, Santa Barbara, and San Luis Obispo counties.
 Key leaders from these organizations form the Electric Drive 805 Steering Committee.
 In 2018, the Ventura County Regional Energy Alliance joined the Steering Committee.